Risk Retreat Sessions

 1:00 PM – 1:10 PM – Welcome to Nacha’s Risk Retreat

-1:15 PM – 2:15 PM – From Finding to Fallout: When Compliance Issues Escalate
+1:15 PM – 2:15 PM – Creating a Culture of Compliance

 Wednesday, August 5

-8:30 AM – 9:30 AM – Fraud Monitoring Readiness Lab: Identifying Gaps
+8:30 AM – 9:30 AM – Fraud Monitoring Readiness Workshop: Identifying Gaps

 With the new Nacha fraud monitoring requirements now in effect, organizations must be able to demonstrate that their fraud monitoring approach is reasonably designed to identify potentially fraudulent ACH activity.
 In this lab, participants will walk through a practical, repeatable exercise they can use at their own organization to assess whether their current fraud monitoring processes, tools, and controls are meeting the intent of the Nacha rules.
 Working through realistic scenarios, attendees will evaluate how fraud risks are identified today, where monitoring may fall short, and how gaps can be documented, prioritized, and addressed.
 The focus is not on specific technologies, but on building a defensible, risk-based assessment process that supports compliance, operational effectiveness, and examiner expectations.